Estimated Time | 2 weeks | |

 See photos of hiking

-Why choose a trail at Appalachian Trail Conservancy?
+Why hike at Appalachian Trail Conservancy ?

 The appalachian trail conservancy (ATC) is a nonprofit, membership organization that preserves and manages the Appalachian Trail – a National Scenic Trail that runs from Georgia to Maine.
 The ATC works with federal, state, and local agencies to protect the trail corridor and surrounding lands, assists landowners with conservation easements, and educates the public about the trail and its importance.